Gut Mucosa: How To Strengthen Your sIgA Gut Immune System

 1. Reduce Stress and Improve Sleep

-Managing stress and getting adequate sleep are important for supporting the gut mucosa.
+Managing stress and getting adequate sleep is important for supporting the gut mucosa.
 Two of the most effective strategies to reduce stress and optimize sleep are implementing a healing diet and balancing your blood sugar levels.

 Additional stress relieving techniques are grounding, deep breathing exercises, sunlight exposure, Epsom salt baths, and dry brushing.
 Supplementing with adaptogenic herbs, such as those in Cortisol Defense, may help your body resist and recover from everyday stress.